Loufouh/drawJS/README.md

 #### RGB/RGBA
 If you don't know the RGBA color system, this Wikipedia page will help you:
 [RGBA color space](https://en.wikipedia.org/wiki/RGBA_color_space).<br>
-The complete way to create a rgba color is to specify all the parameters in the constructor `Color(r, g, b, a, type)` :
+The complete way to create a RGBA color is to specify all the parameters in the constructor `Color(r, g, b, a, type)` :
 ```javascript
 let color = new Color(255, 52, 52, 1, ColorType.RGB);
 ```